Aubrey359/Dairy/README.md

 - Cannot connect to MySQL
   - Verify host/port/user/password in `server.js`
-  - Ensure MySQL is running and the `dairyman` database exists
+  - Ensure MySQL is running and the `oson_farm` database exists
 - Session not persisting
   - Ensure cookies are enabled in the browser
   - Check that `express-session` is initialized before routes